 What our students say

-Reflections on the BA Education, Culture and Childhood
+Alumni reflections on the Education, Culture and Childhood BA

 Before beginning university I wasn't sure whether I wanted to go into primary teaching, which is why I chose a degree that would leave this option open for me.
 After completing my placement in second year at an infant school I decided that, although I did not want to go into teaching, I did want to stay in the education sector.
 The BA has also left my options open if I want to go into teaching primary at a later age.